wgmo/graphtik/docs/source/plotting.rst

 You may plot the original plot and annotate on top the *execution plan* and solution of the last computation, calling methods with arguments like this::

-   graphop.plot(show=True)                # open a matplotlib window
+   netop.plot(show=True)                # open a matplotlib window
-   graphop.plot("graphop.svg")            # other supported formats: png, jpg, pdf, ...
+   netop.plot("netop.svg")            # other supported formats: png, jpg, pdf, ...
-   graphop.plot()                         # without arguments return a pydot.DOT object
+   netop.plot()                         # without arguments return a pydot.DOT object
-   graphop.plot(solution=out)             # annotate graph with solution values
+   netop.plot(solution=out)             # annotate graph with solution values

 .. image:: images/executed_3ops.svg
     :alt: execution plan